bluelibs/runner/README.md

 The middleware can only be registered once.
 This means that if you register a middleware as global, you cannot specify it as a task middleware.

-### Middleware for resources

-Unfortunately, middleware for resources is not supported at the moment.
-The main reason for this is simplicity and the fact that resources are not meant to be executed, but rather to be initialized.

-You have access to the global events if you want to hook into the initialisation system.

-### When to use either?

-- `hooks` are for resources to extend each other, compose functionalities, they are mostly used for configuration and blending in the system.
-- `on` is for when you want to perform a task when something happens.

 ## Errors

-If an error is thrown in a task, the error will be propagated up.
+If an error is thrown in a task, the error will be propagated up to the top runner.

 ```ts
 import { task, run, event } from "@bluelibs/runner";